cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 * Enforcing the non-collusion properties required of the specific VDAF in use.

-In such an environment, a VDAF provides the high-level privacy property described above: The Collector learns only the aggregate measurement, and nothing about individual measurements aside from what can be inferred from the aggregate result.
+In such an environment, a VDAF provides the high-level privacy property described above: the Collector learns only the aggregate measurement, and nothing about individual measurements aside from what can be inferred from the aggregate result.
 The Aggregators learn neither individual measurements nor the aggregate result.
 The Collector is assured that the aggregate statistic